 Hello….
 Is there anybody out there?

 This is the famous first line of Pink Floyd’s song “Comfortably Numb”.
-Roger Waters who wrote the lyrics, claims that the genesis of the song has to do with delirious thoughts he experienced as a child while suffering from fevers.
+Roger Waters who wrote the lyrics, claims that the genesis of the song has to do with the delirious thoughts he experienced as a child while suffering from fevers.
 Others have speculated that the song is actually about drugs.
-Personally I’m not going to take an opinion on the matter, as I have enjoyed plenty of evenings at the planetarium during my college years listening to his music while watching laser light shows.
+Personally, I have no opinion on this matter, but I have enjoyed plenty of evenings at the planetarium during my college years listening to his music while watching laser light shows.

 The gotcha is that the need for IT security has grown so fast that the industry cannot keep up with the demand.
-Meaning, security professionals are working way too hard since resources are scarce – so forget having time to go to those parties.
-This growth has also spurred a ton of innovation from every corner of the industry to help security professionals be more effective at their jobs and address modern threats.
-However, one area that is in stark contrast to all this innovation is services associated with helping companies select the right technical security controls.
+Meaning that security professionals are working way too hard since resources are scarce.
+So forget having time to go to those parties.